m200294/exam_prep_proj/README.md

 # Exam Study System

 An AI-powered exam preparation system built with Claude, Next.js, Supabase, and Vercel.
-Tracks study sessions, topic coverage, recurring weak areas, and cumulative accuracy — with Claude saving sessions automatically through an MCP server instead of manual JSON copy-paste.
+Tracks study sessions, topic coverage, recurring weak areas, and cumulative accuracy — with Claude saving sessions automatically.

+---

+## Origins

+This system wasn't planned upfront — it was built incrementally over a 3-week sprint in the lead-up to three university final exams.

+It started as a simple idea: use Claude to drill past paper questions.
+But after a few sessions it became clear there was no way to track what had been covered, how accuracy was trending, or which topics kept breaking down.
+Progress existed only inside individual chat windows — invisible and untrackable.

+So the tracker came first.
+Then the coach.
+Then the MCP automation to close the loop between studying and logging.
+Each piece was added to solve a real friction point that showed up during actual study sessions — not designed in advance, but grown from use.

+By the end of the sprint, what started as a handful of Claude prompts had become a full system: subject-specific exam skills, a deep encoding skill for concept learning, a live dashboard, a progress coach, and automated session saving.
+Built entirely on free tiers, in parallel with the studying it was designed to support.

 Preconfigured for three subjects:
 - `MATH` — Mathematics (`MATH101`)